buddhike/buddhike.github.io/content/post/building-moduler-systems-with-mbt.md

 mbt apply branch master --to [path to template] --in [path to repo]
 ```

-A text file with list of modules and their version might be of little use.
+A text file with a list of modules and their version might be of little use.
 But the same
 technique can be used to generate more useful artifacts such as

 - Custom deployment scripts (e.g. Powershell scripts that configures modules in IIS)